-You will become skilled in a range of ICT skills such as: creating business documents, presentations, spreadsheets and develop workplace skills such as organization and teamwork.
+In BSB20120 Certificate II in Workplace Skills you will develop a range of ICT skills such as: creating business documents, presentations, spreadsheets and develop workplace skills such as organization and teamwork.

 The nature of this certificate is computer based with submissions and feedback for resubmitting tasks by online methods which is very different from other school assessment methods.
-These electronic communication skills provide you with a good understanding of both TAFE and University learning styles.
+These electronic communication skills provide you with a good understanding of both TAFE and work learning styles.
 You will also develop relevant technical, vocational and interpersonal competencies suitable for employment and further training in business as well as skills, knowledge and experiences that are transferable to other industry areas.

 All tasks are project and skills based and there are no tests in this certificate.
-Certificate II in Business will provide you with a diverse set of skills for the global century and industry business skills for a world that is rapidly changing.
-This certificate offers opportunities for you to access both long and short-term employment.
-The Certificate II in Business can provide you with a better understanding of the working world.
+The BSB20120 Certificate II in Workplace Skills will provide you with a diverse set of skills for the global century and industry business skills for a world that is rapidly changing.
+This certificate offers opportunities for you to access both long and short-term employment and will provide you with a better understanding of the working world.

-Tasks are built around relevant content and provide a good grounding for your steps towards your ultimate goal of fulltime work in the Australian workplace.
+Tasks are built around relevant content and provide a good grounding for your steps towards your ultimate goal of full time work in the Australian workplace.